Star Gate (novel)

 Star Gate is a science fantasy novel by American writer Andre Norton, published by Harcourt, Brace & Company in 1958.
 The story is science fiction with a blend of sword and sorcery, mingling technologically advanced humans from Earth with the human natives of the far-off world of Gorth and a native culture that has achieved the development level of medieval Europe.

 Premise

 In her prologue, Norton postulated a mechanism that enables people to travel between alternate versions of the same world and even meet alternate versions of themselves.
+This appears to be based on the Everett interpretation of quantum mechanics (Many-worlds interpretation), published the year before the first edition.

 Plot

 Long ago people came from beyond the sky and landed on Gorth.
 There they raised the human natives out of the wild state and led them to develop a civilization analogous to that of medieval Europe.
 Then they went away, leaving behind a few of their number, memories, and a small population of cross-breeds.
 Kincar s’Rud is one of those cross-breeds.
 Part native and part Star Lord, he has assumed that he will inherit the throne of a small fief when his grandfather dies.
 Instead, his grandfather bestows upon him the livery of a Star Lord and warns him to leave Styr Holding immediately, because his uncle intends to kill him in order to take the throne for himself.

 Riding his larng Cim, the four-eyed analogue of a horse, and accompanied by his pterodactyl-like hunting mord, Vorken, he leaves the only world he has known, following a map that his grandfather gave him.
 Falling in with a party of cross-breeds and a Star Lord, he helps them fight off outlaws and follows them through a pair of luminous webs to another Gorth.
 As they pass through the Star Gate Kincar is burned by an amulet, a Tie, that he wears.

 Joined by others, the group takes refuge in an abandoned keep that they find on their new world.
 Kincar meets a healer, Lady Asgar, who treats his burn while Lord Dillan tells him about many worlds and travel between them.
 They have come to a Gorth that they had not intended to occupy, so they will have to build another Star Gate.